pal03377/master-thesis/thesis.typ

 #figure(
   image("figures/use-case-athena.svg", width: 60%),
-  caption: [Use Case Diagram for the Athena System],
+  caption: [Use Case Diagram for the Athena system],
 ) <useCaseModelAthena>

 // - The researcher can _inspect usage statistics_ about the acceptance rate of feedback suggestions and more.
 This enables them to evaluate the effectiveness of the system under evaluation.